 - Interaction pages.
 These pages let users enter and manipulate data.
 Think search page or a sign-up form.

 Each type of page is optimized for a different kind of user task.
 Understanding the type of page you need helps you tailor the interface design.

-Offer the right help at the right moment in the most unobtrusive way possible.
+5. Offer the right help at the right moment in the most unobtrusive way possible.

-Some web pages are easy to use, some might require some learning.
+Some web pages are easy to use.
+Some might require some learning.
 Plan for help texts and microcopy to make sure users can complete tasks without confusion.

-I really like how R. Stpehen Gracey put it: “A good FAQ is like insurance for your users: There when they need it, but hopefully they never will.”
+I really like how R. Stephen Gracey put it: “A good FAQ is like insurance for your users: There when they need it, but hopefully they never will.”

 Here’s Groupon answering questions in context: the on-page FAQ on their checkout page:

-Now that you’ve figured out the kinds of pages you need on your site, map out the optimal user flows (I’ve written about creating user flows here).
+Now that you’ve figured out the kinds of pages you need on your site, map out the optimal user flows.
+(I’ve written about creating user flows here.)